"That Milk's Expired!"

 “That milk’s bad, I can’t drink it!”
 The boy’s angry.
 I ruined his breakfast.

-“The milk isn’t bad.
+“It’s not bad.
 I used it twenty minutes ago.”
-It’s 100% fine.

 “LOOK AT THE DATE!”

+“It’s yogurt milk!
+I’m not drinking it!” he says.
 “Yogurt milk” is what we call extra milk.
-If I’ve got too much, I’ll make yogurt or cheese.
-I do not turn spoiled food into other food.
+I’ll make yogurt or farmer’s cheese.

-It was easier to find two pages on the definition of a bushel of apples or the required size of an egg than for me to find anything remotely addressing what makes any of that safe and healthy per state code.
+It was easier to find two pages on the definition of a bushel of apples or the required size of an egg than for me to find anything remotely addressing what makes any of each safe and healthy per state code.

-Also, if a farmer takes frozen local meat to a farmer’s market and keeps it frozen, anything that doesn’t sell that day must must be tossed—or eaten by the farmer, because it can’t be sold.
+Also, if a farmer takes meat to a farmer’s market and keeps it frozen, then doesn’t sell it all that day, they’re required to throw it out.
+It can’t be sold.
 And as I said earlier, here meat, “sell-by” dates are one-week longer for restaurants than stores.

-So, you’ve got fifty states requiring fifty million different things.
+The bottom line is we’ve got fifty states requiring fifty million different things.